International Relations - MA

 Why study this course?

 This course focuses on international relations today and on providing an understanding of global dynamics.
 It offers a broad range of modules including a work placement opportunity, with subject areas encompassing international relations theory, international politics and international public law.
+In the most recent (2015-16) Destinations of Leavers from Higher Education (DLHE) survey, 100% of graduates from this course were in work or further study within six months.

 The International Relations MA aims to equip you for analytical research on contemporary structures, processes and factors in international relations.
 It's ideal for those whose career plans involve dealing with international affairs but who lack an academic background in the field.